Simon125q/PDP-thesis-management/README.md

 - [https://github.com/air-verse/air]

-5. Create .env file and add LISTEN_ADDR=":3000" to it, create folder called public in the root directory of the project
+5. Create .env file and add LISTEN_ADDR=":3000" to it.

 **Running the app for developement**